History of FC Basel (1939–1965): Jules Düblin, chairman (1946–1959)

 The newly built stadium Landhof was opened on the weekend of 18 and 19 August 1951.
-There were larger spectator stands, new meeting rooms, changing rooms and a brand new restaurant.
-The buildings had cost 700,000 Swiss Francs and had taken two years to complete, during this time the team had to play all their games at the Stadion Schützenmatte.
-The pitch had been newly laid out and its opening was accompanied by a two-day international football tournament, competed by Austrian team First Vienna, French team Sochaux-Montbéliard and Swiss teams Grasshopper Club Zürich.
-On both days there were over six thousand people celebrating the big party, even though their team lost 2–3 against Vienna and even 1–7 against Sochaux.
-It was a big hope that these new conditions would also change the fortunes of the club to the better, because nearly 60 years had passed since the club's foundation without a championship.
-The Basel fans were becoming frustrated, because 36 of the first 52 championships had gone to the cities of Zürich, Geneva or Bern.
-Even small towns such as Aarau, Neuchâtel, La Chaux-de-Fonds, Lugano, Bellinzona, Biel/Bienne, Winterthur and St. Gallen had been able to celebrate a championship.
-The championship had still had never been won by a team from Basel.
+It had larger spectator stands, new meeting rooms, changing rooms and a new restaurant.
+The buildings cost 700,000 Swiss Francs and took two years to complete.
+During its construction, the team played their games at the Stadion Schützenmatte.
+The pitch had been newly laid out and its opening was accompanied by a two-day international football tournament with Austrian team First Vienna, French team Sochaux-Montbéliard and Swiss team Grasshopper Club Zürich.
+Over six thousand fans celebrated despite Basel losing 2–3 against Vienna and 1–7 against Sochaux.
+People hoped that the conditions would change the fortunes of the club.
+Basel fans were becoming frustrated because 36 of the first 52 championships had gone to the cities of Zürich, Geneva or Bern.
+Even small towns had been able to celebrate a championship win.
+The championship had never been won by a team from Basel.
+Fourteen teams played in the 1951–52 Nationalliga A. Basel started their 1951–52 season well, winning the first six games in a row, but lost four of the next five games and slipped in the league table.
+They then won six games and were again in contention for the league championship.
+Near the end of the season, they lost five games in a row.
+Basel finished in fourth.

-As in the previous seasons, there were fourteen teams contesting in the 1951–52 Nationalliga A and the bottom two teams in the league table were to be relegated.
-Basel played a good start to the season.
-They won the first six games straight off.
-But they lost four of the next five games and slipped in the league table.
-However, winning the last three games before and the first three games after the winter break, they were again in contention for the league championship.
-Suddenly, towards the end of the season, they lost five games in a row and lost contact to the table top.
-At the end of the season Basel finished in fourth position, seven points behind the new champions Grasshopper Club.
-The hopeful fans were again frustrated by this fact.
-The team Basel had won 14 games, drew three games and were defeated nine times.
-The team scored 68 goals and conceded 47 as they obtained their 31 points.
-Josef "Seppe" Hügi was team's and the league's best goal scorer with 24 league goals.

 Basel started in the 3rd principal round of the Swiss Cup on 4 November 1951 with a home game against lower tier Wettingen and won 7–0.
-In the next round against Nationalliga A team Locarno they won 3–2 and again in the following round against Nationalliga A team Chiasso by three goals to one.
-In the quarter-finals Basel beat Servette and faced Grasshopper Club in the semi-final.
-The Grasshoppers won this game in the Landhof and progressed to the final, in which they beat Lugano and thus won the double.
+Basel won 3–2 against Nationalliga A team Locarno and beat Nationalliga A team Chiasso 3–1.
+In the quarter-finals Basel beat Servette and faced Grasshopper Club in the semi-final but lost.